Pacific Electric Railway strike of 1903: Strategies used by Pacific Electric against the strikers

 Huntington brought in laborers from other rail projects in the area such as Long Beach and the Southbay.
 The workers brought in to finish the Main street job were paid 22 cents an hour, a two cent increase over the demands of the strikers.
 Huntington raised the wages for three reasons, one was for attracting replacements to come in and finish laying track.
 Second, was that Huntington had a deadline to finish the track by May 6 for the Fiesta and arrival of President Roosevelt.
 Lastly, the higher pay was intended to weaken the strike and the strikers affiliation to Union Mexicanos as well as to avoid having replacement Mexican workers joining the strike.
 The strikers were helped by women relatives on April 26 when they infiltrated the work site and got at least fifty workers to put down their tools.
 Huntington also had the help of the Los Angeles Times which wrote negatively about the strikers.
 In one article the paper called the workers "peons, stupid fellows who don't know what a union is."
 The same article than describes the women that influenced men to drop their tools as "Amazons".

 End of strike

 The strike lost momentum and ended after April 29 when the motor men did not strike.
 With an abundance of laborers, Huntington was able to defeat the strike and finish the rail line by the time Roosevelt arrived.
 It appears the strike was not very big judging by the interpretation of the Los Angeles Times that said for the police they "probably had the dullest Saturday night all year."
 Another reason for the strike ending is that many of the strikers found work elsewhere because most people found the work to be grueling, not a job they would keep for long.

 Significance of strike

 The strike marks the first time Mexican workers strike against their employer.
 It also breaks the stereotype Mexicans were given such as Mexican workers being docile and easy to control.
-They were obviously not docile because they went on strike.
-In fact they had greater willingness to strike and stay off the job then the motormen of Amalgamated who were fearful and did not strike on April 29.